babashka/nbb/README.md

 See
 [here](https://clojurescript.org/news/2021-04-06-release#_library_property_namespaces)
-for more infor on that syntax.
+for more info on that syntax.

 Nbb implements `:require` via dynamic import (`import()` in JS).
 This is why you need to add `$default` to imports when you want to import the default object